markvrma/alemeno-django/README.md

 - user makes a POST request by uploading appropriate file
 - **Note:** Only jpg,png,jpeg files are allowed.
 Otherwise user gets an error message asking them to do the same
 - The uploaded file is passed through `color_extract` function
+  - Uses Otsu Thresholding to convert the grayscale image to a binary image, from which the contours are extracted.
+  - Within a for loop of the sorted contours, `cv2.boundingRect(contour)` extracts the x,y coordinates along with the width and height of rectangle for each contour.
+  - This is then used to isolate the region of interest and the first pixel([0,0]) is used to identify the color
 - returns color_value dict.
 This is saved as an object instance `StripFile` along with the image.
 - renders the value dict on the same webpage